 This suggestion?
 It could really go either way.
 You could be overwhelmed, get your heart set on a feature out of your price range, or you can really get a good feel for pool design alternatives.
 It is probably a great idea actually to see what types of options exist.
 With today’s trend of the outdoor space being an extension of the indoor, you’ll get some good ideas for pool shapes and how they work in relation to yard size and even in juxtaposition to your home’s deck or patio.

 Ask Your Neighbors

-It is a good idea to take a survey of what they like and potentially dislike about their pools.
-Perhaps they installed a diving board thinking it would get a good deal of use and it didn’t.
-Perhaps they wished they’d installed a slide because their children love the one at the local water park.
-As professionals, we can give recommendations, but you will receive valuable perspective from existing pool owners that can go a long way toward consideration of the extras.
-Nothing replaces a consultation with a pool design professional, but arriving prepared with both your wish list and your list of questions will help insure your backyard vision comes to life: one that suits your budget and your needs.
-Call our pool financing experts with any questions, we are here to help
+It is a good idea to take a survey of what your neighbors with pools like and potentially dislike about their own pools.
+Perhaps they installed a diving board thinking it would get a good deal of use but it didn’t.
+Perhaps they wished they’d installed a slide, because their children love the slide at the local water park.
+As professionals, we can give recommendations, but you will receive valuable perspectives from existing pool owners that can go a long way toward your consideration of any extras which you might want to implement.
+Nothing replaces a consultation with a pool design professional, but arriving prepared with both your wish list and your list of questions will help ensure your backyard vision comes to life: one that suits both your budget and your specific needs.
+Call our pool financing solution experts with any questions; we are here to help!